 CleanMyMac X could be helpful in fixing various Mac performance issues, such as AirPlay not working.
 Its latest version is notarized by Apple, so you are safe using it.

 7. Restart your TV

-Another route you may try is deleting system junk with the mentioned app, CleanMyMac X. By system junk we mean old cache files, user logs, old iOS updates — everything that may interfere wit AirPlay.
+Another route you may try is deleting system junk with the mentioned app, CleanMyMac X. By system junk, we mean old cache files, user logs, old iOS updates — everything that may interfere with AirPlay.
 To delete system junk, grab a free edition of CleanMyMac X and click on the System Junk tab.

-One way or another, with these top tips and a little extra help if you need it, we are sure that your AirPlay will start working again.
+With these top tips and a little extra help, if you need it, we are sure that your AirPlay will start working again.
 Stay tuned for more MacBook tips.